 INTPs & INFPs as Judgers

 INTPs and INFPs, by contrast, are predominant judgers.
 Their dominant Fi or Ti function prompts them to make judgments rather quickly.
-As discussed in my latest eBook, My True Type, INPs are less apt to “perceive for its own sake” than INJs are.
+As discussed in my latest book, My True Type, INPs are less apt to “perceive for its own sake” than INJs are.
 They often form quick judgments based on impulse, making them more prone to upfront errors and inaccuracies.
 By judging prematurely, they are like horses with blinders, apt to miss the bigger picture.

 Combining Typological Strengths